vmware-labs/node-replicated-kernel/doc/src/architecture/Memory.md

 <figure>
   <img src="../diagrams/Slabmalloc.png" alt="Schematic overview of the dynamic memory allocator"/>
   <figcaption>
-    The dynamic memory allocator for kernel objects in bespin.
+    The dynamic memory allocator for kernel objects in nrk.
 It shows an allocator containing two frames for less than 16 byte objects.
 Each frame contains a few allocated slots along with per-frame meta-data (prev, next pointer) and metadata to indicate allocated blocks.
 Typically, one dynamic memory allocator